 New Views on Photography and Its History

-This course offers a multiple-perspective survey of contemporary photographic culture.
-This is an advanced-level course intended for students who wish to build critically reflective knowledge of the practices of photography and adjacent lens-based media from both historical and contemporary perspectives.
+This course offers a multi-perspective survey of contemporary photographic culture and of new practice-based research on photography.
+This is an advanced-level course intended for students who wish to deepen their knowledge and develop a critically reflective attitude towards photography as a lens-based medium from both contemporary and historical perspectives.

 Based on current research projects, this course sheds light on how photography examines and expresses a number of today’s urgent issues and challenges, such as truth in an age characterized by resistance to facts, melting glaciers and other ecological catastrophes, decolonisation perspectives and strategies for bringing change to an inequitable world.
 A central aspect of the course is how photography relates to and thematicises its own heterogeneous history and the role that photography and photographic archives play in our interpretation and understanding of the past.